 - MPAC Activism Award (Film themes tackling Race Relations/Social Awareness)

-∆ All Winners will be listed on MPAC-Arts.org special recognition page, as well as receive an email notification of winning status change, a printable digital certificate, and a MPAC Award-winning Laurel within five (5) days of the Closing Awards Presentation.
+∆ All Winners will be listed on MPAC-Arts.org special recognition page, as well as receive an email notification of winning status change, a printable digital certificate, and a MPAC Award-winning Laurel within two (2) weeks of the Closing Awards Ceremony.
 Additionally, winners will receive a Certificate of Recognition from the office of State Representative Shawn Thierry.
-International Winners, please allow up to 6 weeks to receive.
+(International) Winners, please allow 8 to (10) weeks to receive.

 SPECIAL RECOGNITION AWARD WINNERS